 Grain-Free Homemade Dog Treat Options

-If your dog is on a strict grain-free diet because of personal or medical reasons, then certain types of homemade dog treats will be problematic.
-Baked biscuits or cookies, can often be made gluten-free, but grain-free adaptations are more difficult.
-Biscuits generally require flour, and most readily available flours are ground from some form of grain.
+If your dog is on a restricted diet because of personal or medical reasons, certain types of homemade dog treats might be problematic.
+Recipes for baked biscuits or cookies can be adapted to gluten-free for dogs with sensitivities (or pets in celiac households), but grain-free adaptations for are more difficult.
+Biscuits generally require some sort of flour, and most readily available flours are ground from some form of grain.
 Exceptions include coconut flour and almond flour.
 These are grain-free and gluten-free, but can be difficult to work with when baking.
-Their absorbency and texture and be particularly tricky if you want to make roll-and-cut treats.
-See more below.
+Their absorbency and texture and be particularly tricky if you want to make roll-and-cut treats (see more below).
+Heart not set on baking biscuits?
+Easy as!
+Other homemade dog treat styles, like dehydrated treats, pupsicles, and gummies are all great options if you’d prefer to skip the flours and grains all together.

 Wheat Flours and Dog Treats

-Caution: White and/or whole wheat flours are NOT direct substitutes for all other flours (or vice versa).
+Note that white and/or whole wheat flours are not direct substitutes for all other flours (or vice versa).
 This includes the brown rice flour we often use when baking treats.
+Liquid, binding, dough handling, and finished treat properties will vary.
+You may need to adapt quantities and/or handling to suit when you’re making ingredient swaps or substitutions.
 More on that below.

 Gluten-Free Flour Options for Dog Treats